abrahamAlpuerto/FinGPT-Powered-Agents/docs/source/examples/buffett_agent/model.rst

 Model
 =====

-The model consists of a supervised learning component and an unsupervised learning component.
-The supervised learning component processes the dataset by tokenizing it and feeding it into a base model, while the unsupervised component leverages diverse data sources to further enhance the model's capabilities.
-These weights are combined with the pre-trained weights to form the model.
+The model combines a supervised learning component with an unsupervised learning component.
+The supervised learning component processes the dataset and feeds this to a base model, while the unsupervised component leverages diverse data sources to further enhance the model's capabilities.
+These learned weights are then combined with the pre-trained base model.

 .. image:: ../../img/Overview.png
   :width: 100%